 Below I briefly mention some of the science communication and outreach projects I have been involved in.
 Please contact me for further information or if you would like to discuss new science communication or outreach projects – I would be more than happy to help!
 I am also a registered STEM ambassador.

 University Outreach Events

 I regularly help out with school visits, museum exhibitions and science festivals hosted or attended by the University of Exeter (and formerly the University of Bristol).
 The (in)famous Diet Coke and Mentos experiment is one of my favourites alongside “bincano”…

-Here’s a video I made during a secondary school volcano outreach event at the University of Bristol:
+Here’s a video I made during a secondary school volcano outreach event at the University of Bristol in 2014: